axelarnetwork/axelarjs-sdk/README.md

 			assetSymbol: "AXL",
 			common_key: "uaxl"
 		},
-		recaptchaToken: null, // for now, to be populated in authenticateWithRecaptcha's response callback, as shown above
+		recaptchaToken: null, // null for now, to be populated in authenticateWithRecaptcha's response callback, as shown above
 		transactionTraceId: "YOUR_OWN_UUID" //your own UUID, helpful for tracing purposes }